-Over the past decade, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for many decades.
-These mandates are intended to have the HVAC industry shift to a more environmentally friendly refrigerant with a technical code R410A.
-R410A has been proven to be safer for the environment.
+Over the past 10 years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for many decades.
+These mandates are intended to have the HVAC industry turn to a more environmentally friendly refrigerant with a technical label R410A.
+R410A has been shown to be safer for the environment.

-In late 2010 reputable air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 most air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These units are more commonly called “dry charged units”.
-The units can legally be sold and installed then your local HVAC contractor (such as Pardee Service Experts Heating & Air Conditioning) can charge the unit with R22.
-R22 is still legal for AC repair or service for a short time longer.
-The reason for these Dry Charged Units is to offer the greater Charleston area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+These A/C units can legally be sold and installed then your local HVAC contractor (such as Pardee Service Experts) can charge the unit with R22.
+R22 is still legal for AC repair or service for a few more years.
+The purpose of these Dry Charged Units is to offer the greater Charleston area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
+However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

-Charleston homeowners should know that these Dry Charged Units are approved in the U.S. and Canada.
-Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
-These days, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Charleston homeowners should understand that these Dry Charged Units are approved in the U.S. and Canada.
+Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically considered a replacement “part”.
+These days, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Do you recommend purchasing a Dry Charge Air Conditioning System?

 Well, it really depends on a number of things.
-The best thing to do is understand what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The most important thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

-Current R-410A systems have many benefits to Charleston homeowners that Dry Charge units do not.
+Current R-410A systems offer benefits to Charleston homeowners that Dry Charge units do not.
 A few of the benefits include:

 - Current production refrigerant solutions guaranteeing longer life and extended availability of refrigerant